 They won’t help you get one million dollars or assist in your quest for world-domination, but these little mice can help researchers find your cure.

 The New York Times presents the story of New-Jersey based Champions Oncology and 9-year-old Michael Feeney, who suffers from Ewing’s sarcoma, a rare form of cancer where tumors develop in the bone.
-His account with the creation of his medical “avatar”, or “Mini-Me” as Dr. Megan Sykes likes to call it, shows excellent promise as an option for cancer treatment when chances can’t be taken.
-Researchers have been able to biopsy the affected tissue, implant it in mice, and make a clone of the human immune system to test treatment options.
+His account with the creation of his medical “avatar”, or “Mini-Me” as Dr. Megan Sykes likes to call it, shows excellent promise as a option for cancer treatment when chances can’t be taken.
+Researchers have been able to biopsy the affected tissue, implant it in mice, and make a copy of the human immune system to test treatment options.
 Pretty neat.

 Unfortunately, the treatment comes at a price – Feeney’s treatment ran up $25,500, a rather large amount that won’t ever be covered by insurance.
 Still, it is a small price to pay for such personalized treatment.